Bordered Decks

 Choosing the Right Deck for You

-Bordered decks are usually preferred.
-Certain card tricks require you to secretly reverse cards in the deck; and these reversed cards are much easier to hide in a bordered deck.
+For Magic: Bordered decks are usually preferred.
+Certain card tricks require you to secretly reverse cards in the deck — these reversed cards are much easier to hide with a border.

-Both Bordered and Borderless decks can be a great fit for cardistry.
-Some borderless decks have a continuous design that looks incredible when the cards are spread out.
-Bordered designs visually frame each card/packet in clean way which can accentuate the movement of the cards.
+For Cardistry: Both work.
+Some borderless decks have a continuous design that looks incredible spread out.
+Bordered designs visually frame each card/packet in a clean way that accentuates movement.

 Final Thoughts

-Of course, any serious magician, cardist, or collector should have both bordered and borderless cards in their collection; but hopefully this helps differentiate between the two when deciding which deck to pick up next!
+Any serious magician, cardist, or collector should have both bordered and borderless cards in their collection.
+Hopefully this helps you decide which deck to pick up next!

 View all